 Viticulturalist (and so much more!)

 April Nalle is a winegrowing enthusiast with a passion for sustainable agriculture.
 After working harvests in California, she decided to take her love of farming to the next level (and continent) by earning a Masters of Viticulture from the University of Adelaide in Australia.
-After receiving her degree, she went on to manage a small vineyard in South Australia.
+After receiving her degree, she went on to work for a vineyard management company in South Australia.

 In 2013 she came home to work as a grower relations specialist in the Central Valley eventually making her way to Sonoma County where her true dedication for quality grape growing lies.
-Today, Andrew and April continue to tend the Nalle estate old vine vineyards with love and sustainable practices, their wonderful children, Lena and Drew, always by their sides!
+Today, Andrew and April continue to tend the Nalle estate old vine vineyards with love and sustainable practices, their children, Lena Drew, and Ruby always by their side.

 Founder, Winemaker Emeritus and Zinmaster